-Coaches will argue to the effect of “I would never have an athlete do low intensity work, marathon runners have a poor power output” or something roughly to the effect.
+Coaches will argue to the effect of “I would never have an athlete do low intensity work because marathon runners have a poor power output” or something roughly to the effect.
 You’ll see similar stupidity aimed at folks aiming to lose fat where the statement is something akin to “Hours of low intensity work burn off muscle.”
 As if the only way to do aerobic work is by doing hours and hours of it every day.

 They are excluding the middle: It’s either nothing but interval sessions at every workout OR you’re training for the Tour De France and doing 30 hours per week of aerobic work, you can’t do anything in the middle.

-Stop excluding the middle.
+Duh….Stop excluding the middle.

-- Does the Training Determine the Diet or the Diet Determing the Training?
+- Should Training Determine the Diet or Vice Versa?

-- What is Sprint Training
+- What is Sprint Training?